Punjab families facing the brunt as diplomatic row between India and Canada deepens

 better jobs and money.

-The escalating diplomatic row between India and Canada has left many families back home worried.

-Canada is one of the most favourite countries for Punjabis to study and settle down there.

-A number of people of the Doaba region, comprising Kapurthala, Jalandhar, Hoshiarpur and Shaheed Bhagat Singh Nagar (Nawanshahr), are settled abroad, mostly in Canada, the USA and the UK.
+A number of people of the Doaba region, comprising Kapurthala, Jalandhar, Hoshiarpur and Shaheed Bhagat Singh Nagar (Nawanshahr), are settled abroad.

 Reacting to the fresh development, Kunal Saini (21), resident of Gautam Nagar in Hoshiarpur, expressed his worry over the situation, stating that his dream of studying in Canada now feels uncertain.

-His sister, Kanika, who moved to Canada three years ago on a student visa, has been keeping him informed about the challenges the Indian students are already facing there.
+His sister, Kanika, who moved to Canada three years ago on a student visa, has been keeping him informed about the challenges there.

 She told her brother that the Canadian government has imposed stricter restrictions, especially limiting students to 20 hours of work per week.

-This has particularly affected those from modest backgrounds, as they struggle to meet their living expenses with limited part-time job opportunities.

-Given the current situation, Kunal has reluctantly decided to abandon his plans of studying in Canada and is now exploring other options for higher education.

-In September this year, the Canadian government announced a reduction in the intake cap on international student study permits for 2025.
-It reduced study permits by 10 per cent from the 2024 target of 4.85 lakh new student permits.
+In September, the Canadian government announced a reduction in the intake cap on international student study permits for 2025.
+It reduced study permits by 10 per cent from the 2024 target of 4.85 lakh new

-According to estimates, Punjab accounts for around 70 per cent of the total Indian students who go to Canada.

-Arvind Sharma, a resident of Red Road in Hoshiarpur who owns a stationery shop, voiced concerns over the uncertainty facing Indians in Canada.